pkErbynn/learn-web-technologies/README.md

 #### Modules
 - Git & GitHub
 - Databases
-- Java (Clases, OOP, Interfaces, Inheritances, Generics)
+- Java (Classes, OOP, Interfaces, Inheritances, Generics)

 #### Feedback
 Any feedback, suggestions, concerns and PRs are welcome and would be greatly appreciated.